KonstantinosBarmpas/NeuroRVQ/README.md

 <sup>5</sup>Aristotle University of Thessaloniki, Greece <br>
 <sup>6</sup>Northeastern University London, United Kingdom

-This is the official implementation of **NeuroRVQ**, a foundation model for biosignals powered by a state-of-the-art biosignal tokenizer
+This is the official implementation of **NeuroRVQ**, a foundation model for biosignals powered by a state-of-the-art biosignal tokenizer.

+Visit the official website for more information: https://neurorvq.github.io

 </div>